 HCN2 (Hyperpolarization Activated Cyclic Nucleotide Gated Potassium And Sodium Channel 2) is a Protein Coding gene.
-Diseases associated with HCN2 include Sinoatrial Node Disease.
-Among its related pathways are Sweet Taste Signaling and Transmission across Chemical Synapses.
+Diseases associated with HCN2 include Rigid Spine Muscular Dystrophy 1 and Epilepsy.
+Among its related pathways are cAMP signaling pathway and Neuroscience.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and voltage-gated potassium channel activity.
 An important paralog of this gene is HCN4.

 UniProtKB/Swiss-Prot for HCN2 Gene

 Hyperpolarization-activated ion channel exhibiting weak selectivity for potassium over sodium ions.
 Contributes to the native pacemaker currents in heart (If) and in neurons (Ih).
 Can also transport ammonium in the distal nephron.
 Produces a large instantaneous current.
 Modulated by intracellular chloride ions and pH; acidic pH shifts the activation to more negative voltages (By similarity).

 HCN (hyperpolarization-activated, cyclic nucleotide-gated) channels are members of the cyclic nucleotide-regulated channel family along with cyclic nucleotide-gated (CNG) channels.
 They are cationic channels that open under hyperpolarization.